 Here's what other sites are saying:

 The efficiency, speed and storage capacity of an expedition sea kayak with the stability of a recreational touring kayak and dimensions that are comfortable for larger paddlers.
 The 175 is designed with a rudder and other amenities to accommodate experienced paddlers on extended trips and expeditions, yet it's easy enough to handle for beginners.
-Equipped with the Phase 3 Air Pro seat which features contoured perforated foam to increase ventilation and comfort.
+Equipped with the Phase 3 Air Pro seat that features contoured perforated foam to increase ventilation and comfort.
 All adjustment straps are easy to use and are located forward of the paddler no more reaching behind to awkwardly pull on straps.
 Gear bag attached to seat holds snacks, water bottle or anything you want to keep close at hand.
 Bungee cords let you fold the seat back down flat if you transport your boat bow-down on top of your car.
+New Course Control rudder system is easier to use and more durable.
+It will help you track straight in wind and current.
 Made of Gen2 polyethylene, a high-density, lightweight and superstiff plastic that allows thin yet durable walls and a smooth finish with rich, long-lasting color.
-SlideLock foot-brace adjustments are also within arm's reach, letting you reset the foot pegs while in the boat.
+New SlideLock XL foot-brace adjustment features an ergonomic wand handle within arm's reach that lets you reset the foot pegs while in the boat.
 Footpads are shaped to alleviate foot fatigue.
-Hatches and bulkheads provide plenty of dry storage for gear.
+Bulkheads provide plenty of dry storage for gear and are equipped with new hatches that have a tighter seal and are easier to get on and off.
 Deck rigging has reflective perimeter cord.
 USA.
-Dimensions Overall 17'6" x 24"; Cockpit 361/2" x 201/4".
+Dimensions Overall 17'6" x 24"; Cockpit 36.5" x 20.25".
 Capacity 400 lb.
 Stern storage 5,182 cu. in.
 Bow storage 5,318 cu. in.
 Day hatch 2,290 cu. in.
 Weight 65 lb.

 Wilderness Systems shaped the cockpit of the Tsunami 175 Touring Kayak for larger paddlers and gave this long-distance boat the most storage capacity of the Tsunami line'''this is the ultimate kayak for extended touring.
 The hull is shaped for stability and paddling efficiency, the cockpit is outfitted for comfort and support, and the hatches are watertight and spacious.
 Veteran paddlers or greenhorns can take on the rough water of coastal treks or the calmer conditions of extended lake trips, so slide in and push off.